AA-PastProjects/_LinksToLiveProjects/README.md

 #### Development info
   - A hobby project I worked on.
   - Made in Unity with C#
-  - This code is not shown in a public repository as it is private.
+  - The game code is not shown in a public repository as it is private.
 I did want to share how it turned out though.

 #### Features
   - Character design.